ender74/ender74.github.io/_posts/2016-08-26-Sharing-Volumes-With-Docker-Swarm.md

 Name: core-01
 ```

 So we have a coreos based cluster with three nodes - core-01 to core-03.
-If you are interested in this setup, you can read about it here (Deploying a multi node Jenkins environment with docker and coreos - Part 1)[/Master-Slave-Jenkins-With-Docker-Part1/].
+If you are interested in this setup, you can read about it here [Deploying a multi node Jenkins environment with docker and coreos - Part 1](/Master-Slave-Jenkins-With-Docker-Part1/).

 Let's create a named volume and inspect it: